neotee314/exploration-drone-controller/README.md

 ## License
-This project is developed for educational purposes as part of the ST2 course requirements.
  All rights reserved by the author, Abolfazl Heidari.